NeuroLexDiagnostics/Voice-Analysis-Pipeline/README.md

 # DigiPsych Voice Analysis Pipeline

+We have published paper on Arxiv for this paper!
+[Paper](https://arxiv.org/pdf/1906.07222.pdf)

 The DigiPsych Voice Analysis Pipeline was created to enable easy extraction of features for voice computing technologies.
 From the features extracted, users can model affective mood, neurodegenerative diseases, among a wide array of applications (ie: diagnosing colds, presence of caffeine, medication, etc.).
 The DigiPsych Voice Analysis Pipeline is the amalgamation of work performed by students in the UW DigiPsych Lab (http://www.rezahosseinighomi.com/)

 The DigiPsych Voice Analysis pipeline also contains an in-house analysis pipeline that users can use to quickly model their data (https://github.com/larryzhang95/Voice-Analysis-Pipeline/tree/master/DigiPsych_API/Data_Science_API).